Skyvell/fuel-conversion-show/development_plan.md

 4. **Documentation**:
    - Detailed API specifications and architecture diagrams.
-   - Supplier-specific integration guides for the first supported supplier.

 5. **Validated Integrations**:
    - Functional connections to both Coreview Play and Coreview Prod for processing and finalizing data.